 Moreover, you can set a passing grade for your students and it can automatically evaluate their responses.

-Another thing that I like about Assessments is that it is an individual building block in Kajabi and so, you can reuse the same Assessment throughout different lessons and courses.
+One thing that I like about Assessments is that they are an individual building block in Kajabi and so, you can reuse the same Assessment throughout different lessons and courses.

 As far as Teachable is concerned, it also offers the ability to create quizzes and automatically grade your students.

 However, it allows you to only add multiple-choice and multiple-option questions to your quizzes which means you can’t use it to accept assignments from your students or survey them.